daguan/frapid_ERP/docs/concepts/database-naming-convention.md

 # Database Naming Convention

-Depending on the domain name, frapid automatically creates and populates database.
+Depending on the domain name, frapid automatically creates and populates database for you.

 The periods (.) and dashes(-) are converted to underscores and special characters are removed.